Year of the Dog serial novel

 “What are you talking about?
-Aunt Nell, you’re the closest thing to a mom that Dusty and I have.
+Auntie Nell, you’re the closest thing to a mom that Dusty and I have.
 Yuina’s like our sister.
 We’re a family.
 We decide these kinds of things as a family.”

 The silence was both weighty and comforting at the same time.
-He was glad, suddenly, that Aunt Nell had arrived here to be with him rather than being only with Yuina when she heard the news.
+He was glad, suddenly, that Auntie Nell had arrived here to be with him rather than being only with Yuina when she heard the news.
 He didn’t want her to be alone.
 He wanted her to know that he was her champion.

-Aunt Nell didn’t say anything for several minutes, and when she did speak, her voice was a thin, delicate thread.
+Auntie Nell didn’t say anything for several minutes, and when she did speak, her voice was a thin, delicate thread.
 “I don’t want to live with strangers.”

 He tightened his arm around her.
 “You won’t live with strangers.
 You’ll live here with me.”

-“Aunt Nell, why don’t you go lie down?”
+“Auntie Nell, why don’t you go lie down?”
 Ashwin asked.